mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 1. Calculates geometry for all Event feature classes (only if geometries have changed)
 2. Inserts missing IrwinIDs, or replaces if incorrect
 3. Checks for case sensitivity issues and hidden spaces in IncidentName fields (optional)
+4. Checks for proper attribution so that Wildfire Daily Fire Perimeters are accessible to public (optional)
+5. Checks for features with values of DeleteThis = Yes (optional)
-4. Checks for missing Drop Point and Helispot labels (optional)
+6. Checks for missing Drop Point and Helispot labels (optional)
+7. Checks for features with FeatureStatus = Proposed (optional)
+8. Checks for features with FeatureStatus = In Review (optional)
-5. Creates a new Master Incident GDB (optional)
+9. Creates a new Master Incident GDB (optional)
-6. Creates a new Master Incident Backup GDB (optional)
+10. Creates a new Master Incident Backup GDB (optional)
-7. Deletes all features in the newly created GDBs that do not match the user specified IncidentName(s) (optional)
+11. Deletes all features in the newly created GDBs that do not match the user specified IncidentName(s) (optional)

 ### How does it work?
 - Users must specify the IncidentName as input.
 Edits will only be made to those features whose IncidentName matches the user specified value.
 As such, the onus is on the user to ensure all their data is properly attributed with the correct IncidentName value.
-The tool checks for case sensitivity issues and hidden spaces in IncidentName to aid users in keeping these fields clean.
+The tool can check for case sensitivity issues and hidden spaces in IncidentName to aid users in keeping these fields clean.
+With a clean incident name, the tool is also able to perform a variety of other optional data checks.

 - Each feature is tested to determine if the geometry has changed since it was last calculated.
 If a change is detected, the tool will insert the new geometry value, triggering an edit.
 No edit will be made if a change is not detected, thus minimizing [conflicts that might arise due to offline edits](https://www.nwcg.gov/publications/pms936-1/edit-incident-data/securing-incident-information#collapseX)